Schedule

 Forging Critical Paths Audience Gatekeeping, Algorithmic Visibility, and Journalistic Autonomy in Turkish Independent Media - Sumeyya Akdilek, Texas Tech University

-Cinema, race and labor
+Cinema, Race and Labor

 Between Dreams and Nightmares: A Textual Analysis of Black Horror and Afrofuturistic Works - Dajonea Robinson, Southern Illinois University